 We always mention mindfulness as something that helps people resolve many problems in their daily lives.
 This is because the consequences of practicing it are very healing.

 Mindfulness helps us focus on the now, the present moment.
-What happens if you focus on what you feel and what happens here and now?
-You’ll stop thinking about any ruminant thought.
+What happens if you focus on what you feel and the things that are happening here and now?
+You’ll stop thinking about any ruminant thoughts.

 With practice, you’ll become more aware of the present moment.
 Hence, you’ll give less importance to all of those thoughts about the past and future which are so useless in the present.

 You’d be much happier if you were more connected with the present.
 It’s only a matter of continuously doing this very beneficial practice.

 3. Seek refuge in your hobbies